-Polyco’s funding support programme provides investments in the form of infrastructure that is necessary to grow the collection, recycling, recovery or beneficiation of polyolefin plastics to meet the IWMP targets.
+Polyco’s funding support programme provides investments in the form of infrastructure that is necessary to grow the collection, recycling, recovery or beneficiation of polyolefin plastics.
 The focus of this funding is to support the entire recycling industry value chain, from collections through to end use development.
 Funding mechanisms in the form of either grants or interest-free loans are awarded to qualifying companies who best meet the Project Funding Support Criteria.

 Three key categories of project support exist